kubevela/kubevela.github.io/docs/getting-started/architecture.md

 ## Next Step

-- View [Tutorials](../tutorials/webservice) to look on more of what you can achieve with KubeVela.
+- View [Getting Started docs](../end-user/quick-start-cli) to look on more of what you can achieve with KubeVela.
-- View [How To guides](../how-to/dashboard/application/create-application) to check out more features.
+- View [How To guides](../end-user/components/helm) to check out more features.